CFJ-EN ANNUAL SEMINAR 2025

 *Please note: Eventbrite will add a 4% + €0.99 handling fee to the cost of your ticket.

 We are excited to invite participants to submit proposals for workshops or interactive sessions to be held during the annual seminar.
 This year, we are offering 2 sessions of 4 parallel workshops on Thursday afternoon.
-Each workshop will run for approximately 45 minutes, twice, to offer the chance for participants to attend multiple workshops.
+There will be two rounds of four parallel workshops, each lasting 50 minutes.
 Workshop organisers should identify a moderator.
 Note-taking will be done by the operational team and/or CFJ-EN Member.
-During the 1.5 days of the seminar, there will be 2 sessions of circle of inspiration, and human libraries.
+During the 1.5 days during the seminar there will be two rounds of 1h15 of Human Libraries, each featuring each 10 unique “living books”.
+The functioning of the two circles of inspiration (two sessions), each session will last 1h15 and bring together around 50 participants.

 Format